 There must be a deep desire or calling that you need to connect with.
 I have had one for years and that has been to make video games.
 I love everything about them.
 To be a part of the creation process is even more mind-blowing.
 This is what I love to do.

-There has to be a long term reason why you striving to make it.
-Why you get up every morning.
+There has to be a long-term reason why you strive to make it.
+Why do you get up every morning.
 Is it just a mindless routine, or is there a greater purpose driving you to do what you need to do?
 To make the decisions you make every day.
 Where is all of that leading to?
-Do you want to succeed at business?
+Do you want to succeed in business?
 Do you want to write a novel?
 Do you want to advance in medicine?

-If possible, try not create this connection with a reward in mind.
-I don’t love video games because there is money in the industry (although there is crazy load of cash in this space), but because video game are awesome.
+If possible, try not to create this connection with a reward in mind.
+I don’t love video games because there is money in the industry (although there is a crazy load of cash in this space), but because video games are awesome.
 They are entertaining and that feeling I get when playing them is just a wonderful feeling I couldn’t compare to anything I know.

-Despite a popular understanding that success is somewhat at the end of a tunnel, I’m here to tell you that success is the fact that your are on the right train track.
-You won’t get to the end of the tunnel if you aren’t on the track to begin with.
+Despite a popular understanding that success is somewhat at the end of a tunnel, I’m here to tell you that success is the fact that you are on the right train track.
+You won’t get to the end of the tunnel if you aren’t on the track, to begin with.

-Whatever your field of endeavor, picture yourself a success.
+Whatever your field of endeavor, picture yourself as being successful.
 You sitting in that large beautiful office with a spectacular view of the city.
-Apart from bungee-jumping and eating oysters, how would you plan or start your Monday morning?
+Apart from bungee jumping and eating oysters, how would you plan or start your Monday morning?
 How to get more clients?
 Creating a social media campaign?
 Develop a new skill….